 Outgoing Graph: Create your drawing on the left, translate the coordinates to binary, and log the bits on the right.
 (This is the message you will send to your partner.)

-Incoming Graph: Log yo graph to the right.
+Incoming Graph: Log your partner's binary message below, translate it into coordinates, and plot on the graph to the right.

 Sending Text